kamilogerto2/marketplace/README.md

 Run `nx design-system:storybook` to see a storybook for design system.

 ## Running tests
-Run `npm run test:all` to srun tests.
+Run `npm run test:all` to run tests.